Jon Gruden: Tampa Bay Buccaneers

 When former Raiders general manager Bruce Allen joined the Buccaneers in 2004, Gruden finally had the general manager–head coach partnership he desired, and while the salary cap continued to plague the team (which spent the least money in the league between 2004 and 2009) their 2004 and 2005 drafts yielded a few impact players, including 2005 Offensive NFL Rookie of the Year Award winner Carnell "Cadillac" Williams.

 Also, 2005 marked a return to the playoffs, as the Buccaneers posted a surprising 11–5 record, despite the loss of starting quarterback Brian Griese and some controversial coaching decisions, including a two-point conversion in the final seconds to defeat the Washington Redskins, who would later return to Tampa Bay and eliminate the Buccaneers from the Wild Card Round of the playoffs.

 In 2006, Gruden led the Buccaneers to a dismal 4–12 season, which was his worst record as a head coach.
-The 2006 season was the first time a Tampa Bay team had not won more than four games since 1991.
+That season marked the first time a Tampa Bay team had not won more than four games since 1991.

 In an interview with Ira Kaufman of The Tampa Tribune on March 28, 2007, Buccaneers executive vice president Joel Glazer discussed the state of the Buccaneers.
-During the interview, Joel Glazer defended Gruden's performance, citing lost draft picks, injuries, and salary cap issues.
+During the interview, Glazer defended Gruden's performance, citing lost draft picks, injuries, and salary cap issues.
 However, he also said "Mediocrity will never be standard for the Buccaneers, but we have to move on."

 In 2007, the team finally cleared itself of salary cap constraints and united Gruden with a mobile West Coast quarterback in former Pro Bowler and Grey Cup winner Jeff Garcia.
-The Buccaneers returned to the playoffs in 2007 with a 9–7 record, including five divisional wins (after resting starters for the final two games).
-This despite suffering major injuries, several season-ending, to critical players like Luke Petitgout, Carnell Williams, Mike Alstott, Alex Smith, Brian Kelly, Barrett Ruud, Michael Clayton, Patrick Chukwurah, Gaines Adams, and starting kick and punt returner Mark Jones.
+The Buccaneers returned to the playoffs in 2007 with a 9–7 record, including five divisional wins (after resting starters for the final two games) and despite suffering major injuries, several season-ending, to critical players like Luke Petitgout, Carnell Williams, Mike Alstott, Alex Smith, Brian Kelly, Barrett Ruud, Michael Clayton, Patrick Chukwurah, Gaines Adams, and starting kick and punt returner Mark Jones.
 Despite this adversity, however, Gruden declared "The future is so bright around here I have to wear shades".
-The Buccaneers saw their season end in the Wild Card Round to the eventual Super Bowl champion New York Giants.
+The Buccaneers saw their season end in the Wild Card Round to the eventual Super Bowl XLII champion New York Giants.